• Skip to primary navigation

 Calories:171kcal

-Making a batch of Refried Black Beans at home is super simple.
-With just a few ingredients and spices, this refried black beans recipe can be shared as a side or used as a component in your favorite Mexican food recipes.
-This recipe is vegetarian and vegan friendly.
+Making a batch of vegetarian Refried Black Beans (frijoles refritos) at home is super simple, and ready in under 30 minutes.
+Make from canned black beans or home cooked black beans!
+Cooked on the stovetop with just a few ingredients and spices, refried black beans can be shared as a side or enjoyed as a component in other delicious recipes.
+This recipe is vegetarian, vegan and gluten free.

 __________________________